MicrosoftDocs/win32/desktop-src/axe/progresstype.md

 <span id="OnOff"></span><span id="onoff"></span><span id="ONOFF"></span>**OnOff**
 </dt> <dd>

-The assessment reports that it is controlling a transition of the system’s power state.
+The assessment reports that it is controlling a transition of the system s power state.
 This lets AXE know that the next system Power On transition is intentional and not an error.
 The *progressMessage* parameter is an empty string.

 The *progressValue* parameter contains one of the following values :